A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Preliminary Lemmas

 \begin{proof} Without losing generality, we may assume that $t^{n^k}B \hookrightarrow A$ for some $k > 0$.
 Pick any element $b \in B$.
 Then we get $(tb)^{n^k}=t^{n^k}b^{n^k} \in A$.
 Since $A$ is $n$-root closed in $B$, we get $tb \in A$, as required. \end{proof}

-Lemma \ref{integralExt2} is useful in describing a ring of integral elements of a certain Tate ring in the sense of almost ring theory.
-Such a ring includes perfectoid rings or more generally, uniform rings (defined in Definition \ref{Uniform}) over any basic setup.
-Let us record the following fact.
+\Cref{integralExt2} is useful in describing a ring of integral elements of a certain Tate ring in the sense of almost ring theory.
+Such a ring includes perfectoid rings or more generally, uniform Tate rings (defined in \Cref{Uniform}) over any basic setup.